Skip to content

 auto&& universal = some_expression; // 万能引用 ✓

-auto&& follows the same deduction rules — if some_expression is an lvalue, universal is an lvalue reference; if it's an rvalue, universal is an rvalue reference.
+auto&& follows the same deduction rules — if the initializer is an lvalue, auto&& is an lvalue reference; if it is an rvalue, auto&& is an rvalue reference.
 This is common in range-based for loops and lambda captures.

 Reference Collapsing — The Final Result of Four Combinations

-This section draws heavily from Effective Modern C++:
+This section borrows heavily from Effective Modern C++:

-The reason forwarding references work is thanks to the heavy lifting of reference collapsing.
-When the compiler deduces T&&, a "reference to a reference" situation can arise — for example, if T is deduced as std::string&, then T&& becomes std::string& &&.
-C++ doesn't allow writing "reference to a reference" directly, but in the context of template deduction, the compiler collapses it according to four rules:
+The reason universal references work is that reference collapsing is doing the heavy lifting behind the scenes.
+When the compiler deduces T&&, a "reference to a reference" situation can arise — for example, if T is deduced as int&, then T&& becomes int& &&.
+C++ does not allow writing "reference to a reference" directly, but in the context of template deduction, the compiler collapses it according to four rules:

 T& & collapses to T&, T& && collapses to T&, T&& & collapses to T&, and T&& && collapses to T&&.

-There's no need to memorize these four rules — just remember one simple pattern: as long as one is an lvalue reference (&), the result is an lvalue reference.
-Only when both are rvalue references (&& &&) does the result become an rvalue reference.
+There is no need to memorize these four rules — just remember one simple pattern: as long as one of them is an lvalue reference (&), the result is an lvalue reference.
+Only when both are rvalue references (&&) does the result become an rvalue reference.

-Let's verify this with a concrete deduction process.
-When passing an lvalue name, T is deduced as std::string&, so T&& becomes std::string& &&, which collapses to std::string& per the second rule — the parameter type is an lvalue reference.
-When passing an rvalue std::string("Bob"), T is deduced as std::string (a non-reference type), so T&& is simply std::string&& — the parameter type is an rvalue reference.
+Let us verify this with a concrete deduction process.
+When an lvalue int x = 42 is passed in, T is deduced as int&, so T&& becomes int& &&, which collapses to int& per the second rule — the parameter type is an lvalue reference.
+When an rvalue 42 is passed in, T is deduced as int (a non-reference type), so T&& is simply int&& — the parameter type is an rvalue reference.
 No collapsing occurs, because there was no "reference to a reference" to begin with.

 cpp